liushuyu6666/Learn_Kubernetes/project1/readme.md

 sudo lsof -n -i :2379
 ```
 This command will display the PID associated with the `etcd` process listening on port 2379.

+# Knowledge
+When install `etcd`, both `etcdctl` client and a gRPC API are installed.
+The gRPC API is used by `etcd` for its communication between clients and the `etcd` server.

+# TODO
+`sudo systemctl start etcd` cannot work on Raspberry Pi